rtavares14/Java-Chat-Server/doc/protocol.md

 ```

 The downloader will open a new socket connection to start the file transfer.
 The downloader will get file in the folder
-`files` in the root of the project.
+`transferredFiles` in the root of the project.

 ```
 C2_Downloader -> S (Opens the fileT socket)